Previewed 24 March 2005, opened 14 April 2005, closed 17 September 2005 at the Shaftesbury Theatre in London

-The Far Pavilions is a musical written by Philip Henderson and Stephen Clark, based on the novel by MM Kaye.
+The new musical The Far Pavilions in London, based on the best-selling novel by MM Kaye

 The Far Pavilions is set in the India of the British Raj at the end of the 19th century where, against the spectacular and epic sweep of battle, treachery and intrigue, two star-crossed lovers are caught up in a passionate and haunting love story.

 Lagaan meets Mughal-e-Azam, in this awe-inspiring tale of forbidden love, lost identity and divided loyalty set during the British Raj.
 Princess Anjuli and servant boy.
 Ashok, are childhood sweethearts growing up in idyllic surroundings.
 Their world is torn apart when Anjuli's father is found murdered.
 Ashok is blamed and as he flees with his dying mother, he learns a bittersweet secret - that he is really Ashton son of a British Officer.
 Many years later, he returns to India to find his true love.
 While fate reunites him with Anjuli, she is now betrothed to the evil Rana of Bhitor.
 Will Ashok and Anjuli ever find happiness?